-- POLICY 12.4.1 Maintain a proactive annexation program that encourages and promotes annexation into Milwaukie. - POLICY 12.4.2 Develop annexation plans and consider the use of financial and service incentives to promote annexation of land within the MPA. - POLICY 12.4.3 Ensure that annexation programs respect Milwaukie's community identity and maintain levels of service for current Milwaukie residents. - POLICY 12.4.4 As part of the overall annexation program, prioritize annexation of properties that are surrounded by land within the incorporated city limits. - POLICY 12.4.5 Require annexation where properties receive or utilize City utilities or where intergovernmental agreements allow for annexation in exchange for providing city services. - POLICY 12.4.6 Support city annexation of property within the MPA and oppose annexation of land within the MPA by another city.
+- POLICY 12.4.1 Maintain a proactive annexation program that encourages and promotes annexation into Milwaukie. - POLICY 12.4.2 Develop annexation plans and consider the use of financial and service incentives to promote annexation of land within the MPA. - POLICY 12.4.3 Ensure that annexation programs maintain levels of service for current Milwaukie residents while providing an equitable level of service for properties being annexed. - POLICY 12.4.4 As part of the overall annexation program, prioritize annexation of properties that are surrounded by land within the incorporated city limits. - POLICY 12.4.5 Require annexation where properties receive or utilize City utilities or where intergovernmental agreements allow for annexation in exchange for providing city services. - POLICY 12.4.6 Support city annexation of property within the MPA and oppose annexation of land within the MPA by another city.